Philosophy and Religion

 The combined majors in religious studies bring together knowledge of religious traditions, theology, and practice; awareness of religious experience within its social, historical, literary, and political contexts; and methods of understanding the key dimensions of religious life with other areas of study in which religion plays a large role.
-Current combined majors include history and religious studies, international affairs and religious studies, and Jewish studies and religion.
+Current combined majors include history and religious studies, international affairs and religious studies, religious studies and African- American studies, and Jewish studies and religion.
 More information on these majors can be found on the program pages.

 Preapproved Template Programs in Philosophy and in Religious Studies

-Students may request admission to such a combined major via the Combined Major Approval form, which requires approval by both disciplines/colleges together with an approved curriculum.
-For additional information on preapproved template programs, see “Student-Requested Combined Major.”
-For template program requirements, visit the myNEU web portal, click on the “Self-Service” tab, then on “My Degree Audit.”
+Students may request such a combined major via the Combined Major Approval form, which requires approval by both disciplines/colleges together with an approved curriculum.
+For additional information on the preapproved template program, see “Student-Requested Combined Major.”
+For template program requirements, visit the myNortheastern web portal, click on the “Self-Service” tab, then on “My Degree Audit.”